 9. Eat watermelon.
 Delicious and nutritious.
 Well, also sweet and juicy.
 Watermelon could just be the ultimate summer snack.
 Have a napkin handy for the drips that are sure to roll down your chin, but sink your teeth into this perfect August treat.

 10. Have a barbecue with friends.
 You don’t need an excuse to hang out with your friends, family or coworkers in a relaxed summer atmosphere.
 Don’t miss your chance in August to have a casual barbecue.
-It need not be fancy or expensive; although everyone will enjoy some classic hamburgers and hot dogs (or whatever you prefer), it’s really more about the company than the food.
+It need not be fancy or expensive; although everyone will enjoy some classic hamburgers and hot dogs (or whatever you prefer).
+If you want something different, you can try these delicious hot dog topping ideas too, but this barbecue is really more about the company than the food.

 11. Take a nap in a hammock.
 Depending on where you live, there could be relatively few months during the year when you could comfortably nap outdoors.
 For many of us, August is one of them.
 Don’t wait another whole year for this opportunity — grab a spot in a cozy hammock and fill your lungs with fresh air as you take a snooze outside.
 You’ll feel so relaxed that you’ll wonder why you didn’t do it sooner!

 12. Take a bike ride.
 Bicycling might be one of the best ways to exercise, sightsee and enjoy the outdoors, all at the same time.
 This is another activity that just feels like summer.
 So, whether you own a bike or need to rent or borrow one, spend some time in August exploring the world on wheels.